 Luther’s greatest creation, and the one you are most likely to recall from your childhood, are his malevolent batch of mechanical spiders — a patient, yet wildly frenetic bunch with the ability to creep up on you like the real thing.
 These micro predators scared the living crap out of me as a kid, and they’re still pretty freaky.
 They can leap, swarm, grab, and are surprisingly mobile.
 They act like human sleeper cells with a pocket full of cyanide, jabbing a metal syringe into your veins and pumping you full of acid, before exploding into a ball of flames and taking down anyone within ten feet of them.
 Watching it back, scenes in which Ramsey struggles with a batch of twitching Meccano is next level ridiculous, but those of you with an aversion to spiders will probably be checking the darkest corners of your room before lights-out.

 Runaway has been a fading part of my consciousness for many years, and I was startled by how harmless it is.
-Was I really ever young enough to be frightened by murderous toaster hybrids or obsessed with metal-legged arachnids?
+Was I really ever young enough to be frightened by murderous toaster hybrids or mechanical arachnids that look like Meccano construction toys?
 Clearly I was.
 Even more startling was the fact that this movie, already bordering on speculative obsolescence, was the brainchild of one of cinema’s most influential in technological terms, and a damn fine author too.
 Runaway fails both as a speculative vision and an original narrative, but Crichton’s intentions were clear, and as a cliched chase flick stripped of technological insight, this one is a real charmer, harking back to a time when audiences were far more readily impressed, and far more open to dubious speculations.